Arindam75/ActiveLearning/README.md

 # ActiveLearning
 <br><br>
-This repository demonstrates Active Learning by training a model based on uncertainty based sampling.<br> This is the companion repository to the Medium article
+This repository demonstrates Active Learning by training a model based on uncertainty based sampling.<br> This is the companion repository to the Medium article __[A Gentle Introduction to Active Learning](https://arindam-dey.medium.com/a-gentle-introduction-to-active-learning-e983b9d175cb)__

 ### Files
 There are three jupyter notbooks in this repository